Avoid toy overload with this Montessori toy rotation method

 Why has toy rotation become so synonymous with the Montessori method?

-Toy rotation, thankfully, is an easy way to tap into this practise.
+Toy rotation is an easy way to tap into this Montessori practice and add an educational and developmental layer to your child's play.

 “On some level, all children’s toys are ‘educational’,” says Aoife.